TinyTrebuchet/ADP4Project/readme.md

 1. Install all the dependencies using "npm i" in the powershell opened in project folder.

+2. To populate the database, run seed.js.

-2. Run the command "nodemon index.js" to run the server at port "3000".
+3. Run the command "nodemon index.js" to run the server at port "3000".

-3. Open your browser and go the url "localhost:3000".
+4. Open your browser and go the url "localhost:3000".

-4. Thanks.
+5. Thanks.

 ## About the project